shivram2/CleaningDataCourseProject/CodeBook.md

 ActivityType - Represents the type of activity that the subject was carrying out (Walking, walking upstairs, walking downstairs, sitting, standing, laying)

-The units used for the body acceleration are 'g's (gravity of earth -> 9.80665 m/seg2).
+###The units used for the body acceleration are 'g's (gravity of earth -> 9.80665 m/seg2).

-The units used for the angular velocity are rad/seg.
+###The units used for the angular velocity are rad/seg.

-The variables with XYZ listed at the end of their name show up with one of those letters three separate times in the tidy data (representing a different axis direction each time).
+###The variables with XYZ listed at the end of their name show up with one of those letters three separate times in the tidy data (representing a different axis direction each time).

-The following variables also all have both a mean and a standard deviation (e.g. tBodyAccelerationMagnitudeMean or tBodyAccelerationMagnitudeStandardDeviation).
-The ones with XYZ at the end will appear like so (tBodyAccelerationMeanX or tBodyAccelerationStandardDeviationX)
+###The following variables also all have both a mean and a standard deviation (e.g. tBodyAccelerationMagnitudeMean or tBodyAccelerationMagnitudeStandardDeviation).
+The ones with XYZ at the end will appear like so (tBodyAccelerationMeanX or tBodyAccelerationStandardDeviationX).

 tBodyAccelerationXYZ - Time domain body linear acceleration (in a specific axis)